Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) Online Training

 This training will cover the background to adult and child PDOC patient groups, and the latest research evidence underpinning the rationale for using music in diagnosis, assessment and treatment with PDOC patient groups.

-- This course is suitable for professionals who are working with patient groups with profound brain damage, including end stage dementia, end stage neurological illness and developmental disabilities
+This course is suitable for professionals who are working with patients with profound brain damage including end-stage dementia, end-stage neurological illness and developmental disabilities.

-The training can be followed by an optional second level competency development, which is offered by online supervision.
+The training can be followed by an optional second level competency development, which is offered through online supervision.

 Though most suited to professional music therapists, the training is also open to allied professionals who are experienced in working with DOC patient groups.
 The decision to open the MATADOC training to non-music therapy professionals is at the discretion of the Royal Hospital for Neuro-disability.

 For more information, please call 020 8780 4500 ext 5140 or email email@example.com.